ome/bioformats/docs/sphinx/developers/components.rst

 on other components.

-The status of this component means that you may encounter errors due to conflicting jars e.g. between Bio-Formats and other toolboxes within Fiji or MATLAB, especially when trying to open JPEG-2000 data.
-In this case, you will need to remove the conflicting jar(s) as a workaround.
+The status of this component means that you may encounter errors due to conflicting JARs e.g. between Bio-Formats and other toolboxes within Fiji or MATLAB, especially when trying to open JPEG-2000 data.
+In this case, you will need to remove the conflicting JAR(s) as a workaround.

 .. _forks-turbojpeg: